chendaniely/python-env-mds-2025/README.md

 - Put in your working environment files that work on your machine
 - if there's a setup that did not work create a separate set of file and document how/why it didn't work and show the error message
+- if it's working on you computer, please provide a `conda.lock` file that will solve for the other systems
+    - other people can try your lock file and see if it installs on their own system
+    - if it doesn't work also document which file / why

 Also: